 Moonshine Karaoke Bar & Hot Dogs

 Nestled in the heart of Amemura is the highly regarded Moonshine Karaoke Bar.
-As I mentioned earlier Karaoke is a popular activity in Japan, and this is one of the only places in Osaka where you don’t have to pay for using the Karaoke machines, instead, you simply need to order a drink.
+This is in our opinion the best karaoke in Osaka as it’s the only place in the city where you don’t have to pay to use the Karaoke machines, instead, you simply need to order a drink.

 The staff speak basic English and can help you with basic questions, making this a popular spot for tourists and locals.
 A particularly great hit is the recent addition of the hot dogs to the food menu which is made from locally sourced ingredients.